metzessible/edumacation/README.md

 ## Front End I

-In this section you'll spend a good deal of time getting familiar with the major client-side (browser-based) languages like HTML, CSS, and Javascript.
-You'll get to build a webpage with HTML/CSS and learn some programming fundamentals with Javascript.
+In the next two sections we'll spend a good deal of time getting familiar with the major client-side (browser-based) languages like HTML, CSS, and Javascript.
+We'll get to build a webpage with HTML/CSS and learn some programming fundamentals with Javascript.

+**Total Non-Coursework Time: 19 hrs**

 | Topic | Course | Duration | Notes |
 | ------ | ------- | ------ | ------- |